-To help determine if water flow is acceptable start running hot and cold water at the laundry sink faucet, then run upstairs to the highest plumbing fixture, preferably a shower, and verify there's still water flow.
-If these is no water flow or insufficient flow to take a shower, it's a major concern.
+To help determine if water flow is acceptable start running hot and cold water at the laundry sink faucet, then run upstairs to the highest plumbing fixture, preferably a shower, and verify there’s still water flow.
+If there is no water flow or insufficient flow to take a shower, it’s a major concern.

 In most cases, no flow at the supper fixtures under these conditions indicates a problem with the water supply pipe or old galvanized water distribution pipes in need of replacement.
 A couple of other possibilities would be a main shutoff valve that is partially closed or a problem with a water softener that restricts water flow throughout the house.

 There are too many variables for me to cover every possible scenario, but hopefully, these tips give enough info to conduct a basic test for water flow on old houses.